mvysny/vaadin-kotlin-pwa/README.md

 Progressive Web App is a web page that the mobile phone browser can download and it can then work offline, to a certain degree.
-PWA also allows the user to save an app shortcut as an icon to his/her home screen; when launched from that icon, the app launches completely full-screen, without any URL bar; now it completely mimics a native app.
+PWA also allows the user to save an app shortcut as an icon to his/her home screen; when launched from that icon, the app launches completely full-screen, without any URL bar, mimicking a native app completely.

 Since we're going to implement the logic server-side to avoid JavaScript, offline mode obviously won't work.
 So we'll make the app progressive just enough - we'll include all necessary things like the `manifest.json` and service workers, but they'll just show the "You're offline" page when offline.
+However, there is an effort ongoing in this area, so let's wait and see.

 The PWAs also tend to adapt to the screen size (so-called Responsiveness), typically with a CSS rules.
 You can check out what PWAs are, at [Vaadin Progressive Web Apps](https://vaadin.com/pwa).